VulnHub/ctf-writeups/2016/pragyan/stdin.md

 \           0x0040155d      c3             ret
 ```

 A relatively short function that basically prints the flag out.
-In fact, radare was kind enough to display the string that was to  be printed; ```bVasqdfNovaQnnaww```, which wass the flag.
+In fact, radare was kind enough to display the string that was to  be printed; ```bVasqdfNovaQnnaww```, which was the flag.